spotify/voyager/CONTRIBUTING.md

 ```

 Please note that `airspeed-velocity` can only run benchmarks against a git commit, so if
-you have uncommited code that you want to run benchmarks for, you need to commit it first.
+you have uncommited code that you want to run benchmarks for you need to commit it first.

 ## Style